imjakechapman/use-nested-match/README.md

 2. "endsWith"

 They do exactly what they sound like they do. `startsWith` checks if the path starts with the test string and `endsWith` checks if the path name ends with the test string.
 If you don't pass a type param it will match against the entire path.

+provide a path to check against, default is `''`.
+For now I just pass `pathname` you can retrieve from react-router-dom's `useLocation` hook.

 #### Usage